ericoporto/ags-manual-wiki/Character.md

 character will keep moving).
 The default is eStopMoving.

-**NOTE:** This function locks the character's view to the specified view, so that it can only be changed by other script commands (ie. it won't automatically be changed by AGS on walkable areas, screen changes, etc).
+**NOTE:** This function locks the character's view to the specified view, so that it can only be changed by other script commands (i.e. it won't automatically be changed by AGS on walkable areas, screen changes, etc).
 When you are done with the animation, call UnlockView to allow AGS to take control back.